Qumulo/docs/supermicro.md

    **Important:**
    * You can choose your cluster protection level only during cluster creation.
 You can't change this setting later.
    * Choosing protection for more drives decreases your cluster capacity.
+   * To enable multi-node protection, you must create your cluster using the CLI.

 1. In the **3.
 Create a password for your admin account** section, set the password for your administrative account.